Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Our testers test each sleeping position to make sure each mattress fits the right sleeper

-Your sleeping position can play a large role in alleviating the pain from herniated discs.
-Sleeping on your back puts the least amount of pressure on your spine6, and this could help alleviate pain from herniated discs.
-So, if you sleep on your back, continue to do so, and look for a supportive mattress with medium firmness as this will help keep your spine aligned.
+Sleeping on your back puts the least amount of pressure on your spine, and this could help alleviate pain from herniated discs.5 So, if you sleep on your back, continue to do so, and look for a supportive mattress with medium firmness as this will help keep your spine aligned.

 Stomach and side sleepers should look for a mattress that won’t allow their hips to sag down in the mattress as this will help keep their spine neutral, though side sleepers may want to avoid a mattress that is too firm as this could cause pressure to build up on the hip and shoulder.